hristoast/sweetpotato/README.md

 ### WebUI

 A simple web-based interface for many of the functions offered by `sweetpotato`.
-By default it binds to port `8080`, but this can be changed with the `--web-port` flag or a conf file setting.
+By default it binds to port `8080`, but this can be changed with the `--web-port` option or a conf file setting.

     $ sweetpotato --web
     Bottle v0.12.7 server starting up (using WSGIRefServer())...